- Pets and Animals»

 Draco lizards are strange and interesting reptiles that have folds of skin on each side of their bodies.
 When the skin folds are extended they look like wings.
-These "wings" enable a lizard to glide for long distances in its forest habitat.
+These "wings" enable the lizards to glide for long distances in their forest habitat.

-Draco lizards are often known as gliding lizards or, in the case of some species, as flying dragons.
+Draco lizards are also known as flying or gliding lizards or, in the case of some species, as flying dragons.
 The scales covering a Draco lizard's body and the fact that it seems to have wings remind some people of a dragon.
 In fact, draco is the Latin word for dragon.

 There are over forty species of Draco lizards, all of them native to Southeast Asia.
-They belong to the genus Draco, which is classified in the family Agamidae.
-Members of this family are often referred to as agamids or as agamid lizards.
+They are classified in the family Agamidae.
+Members of this family are often referred to as agamids or agamid lizards.

 The scientific name of the animal known as the flying dragon (or sometimes the common flying dragon) is Draco volans.
-Unlike their mythical counterparts, flying dragons are tiny reptiles.
-Their bodies are łong and slender.
-They are about twenty centimeters in length (around eight inches).
-They have a very long tail compared to the length of the rest of their body.
+Flying dragons are tiny reptiles, unlike their mythical counterparts.
+They have łong and slender bodies and reach a length of about twenty centimetres or eight inches.
+The lizards have a very long tail compared to the length of the rest of their body.

 The wings are coloured and patterned differently from the body.
-The scientific name of the wings is "pantagia" (or patagium when one wing is being discussed).
-The upper surface of the pantagia of male flying dragons is orange-red in colour and has black blotches, as shown in the photo above.
+The scientific name for the wings is "patagia" (or patagium when one wing is being discussed).
+The upper surface of a male's patagia is orange-red in colour and has black blotches, as shown in the photo above.
 The lizard in the photo is Draco sumatranus, or the common flying lizard.
 It was once considered to be a subspecies of the flying dragon.
-The upper surface of the female's pantagia is yellow with black blotches, although there may be some orange present as well.
+The upper surface of a female's patagia is yellow with black blotches, although there may be some orange present as well.

-Draco lizards have a loose flap of skin called a dewlap or gular flap hanging below their neck.
-Like the wings, the dewlap can be extended and is a different color from the body.
-The male flying dragon has a yellow dewlap while the female has a smaller, blue-grey one.
+The lizards have a loose flap of skin called a dewlap or gular flap hanging below their neck.
+Like the wings, the dewlap can be extended and is a different colour from the body.
+The male lizard has a yellow dewlap while the female has a smaller, blue-grey one.

 A Flying Snake Hunts a Draco Lizard

 A flying dragon's wings extend from just behind the front legs to just in front of the back legs.
-The last five to seven of the lizard’s ribs are elongated and extend into the wings.
+The last five to seven of the animal’s ribs are elongated and extend into the wings.
 Muscles attached to the ribs cause the ribs to move and the wings to unfurl like an opening fan when the animal wants to glide.
 Research suggests that the "hands" of the lizard's forelimbs grab hold of the wings to help them unfurl.

 The Southern Flying Lizard or Draco dussumieri